“Soon, we lawyers won’t be needed anymore.”

 What “combinatorial thinking” means today

-In the legal context: law and real life.
+In a legal context: law and real life.

 In business: risk and opportunity.